98th Guards Airborne Division: Present

-On 26 August 2015, 18-year-old Pavel Bakhtin — about three months short of being demobilised — was a sentry for the 331st Guards Airborne Regiment at a field camp near Pesochnoye on the border between Yaroslavl and Kostroma Oblasts.
-After duty, Bakhtin went back to the guard house without returning his weapon, and unleashed it on his comrades, killing six including himself and wounding three, one of whom later died of their wounds in hospital.

 Russo-Ukrainian war

-In August 2014, 10 members of the division were captured, amidst the War in Donbas, near the Russia–Ukraine border; according to Ukraine while conducting operations in Ukraine, after having crossed the border illegally; according to Russia they had "crossed the border by accident on an unmarked section".
+In August 2014, an unsubstantiated source alleged 10 members of the division were captured, amidst the War in Donbas, near the Russia–Ukraine border; according to Ukraine while conducting operations in Ukraine, after having crossed the border illegally; according to Russia they had "crossed the border by accident on an unmarked section".
 Russia has been accused of, and has denied, supporting the pro-Russian separatists who battled the Ukrainian army in the war in Donbas.
 A battalion tactical group of the division's 331st Guards Regiment allegedly participated in the August fighting.
 In February 2015, its 217th Guards Regiment and 1065th Guards Artillery Regiment were allegedly participating in the war.

 In January 2022, elements of the division's 217th Airborne Regiment were reportedly deployed to Belarus in the prelude to the Russian invasion of Ukraine.

 During the invasion, the division participated in the Kyiv offensive.
 One of its regiments, the 331st Guards Airborne Regiment, suffered heavy losses; its commander, Colonel Sergei Sukharev was allegedly killed in action.
 The division's commander Colonel Viktor Gunaza was dismissed by end of March.
 The division was involved in defensive operations around Klishchiivka alongside the 76th Guards Air Assault Division and Storm-Z detachments during the 2023 Ukrainian counteroffensive.

 On August 1, 2023, officials from the Yaroslavl Oblast announced the re-formation of the retired 299th Guards Parachute Regiment, which was later confirmed by Sergei Shoigu on September 26.
 Due to operational security the exact composition of this new Regiment is unknown, however, Russian military commentator Aleksei Sunonkin speculated that it was a support regiment of either motorized or regular infantry and not a VDV trained and equipped unit.

 Since February 2024, parts of the division that performed defensive actions around Klishchiivka are involved in the storm of Ivanivske, Donetsk Oblast and Bohdanivka, Bakhmut Raion, Donetsk Oblast.

 Starting April 4, they became part of the battle of Chasiv Yar.

 In July 2024, the division was awarded the Order of Alexander Nevsky.